esophagus-now/tnlr/zz_stuff.md

 - [x] Implement `DBG_MSG` and `CLOSE` as part of bringing up the message-parsing stuff
 - [x] Implement list_open_connections and other bookeeping stuff
 - [/] Implement tunnel open and close messages
-- [ ] Implement tunnel data handling (i.e. not just dealing with
-      `TUNNEL_DATA` messages, but also polling our local tunnel endpoint so we can create the `TUNNEL_DATA` messages in the first place)
+- [x] Implement tunnel data handling (i.e. not just dealing with `TUNNEL_DATA` messages, but also polling our local tunnel endpoint so we can create the `TUNNEL_DATA` messages in the first place)
-- [ ] Figure out why connects sometimes time out and sometimes not (so weird!)
-- [ ] Figure out why I sometimes get segfaults when a connection times out
+- [ ] Properly deal with closed connections
-- [ ] Tidy up the loose ends for memory management now that all the tunnel stuff is in place
+- [ ] Tidy up the loose ends for memory management

 ## Possible future features
 _**(`*` indicates a planned feature)**_